The

 revised algorithm, when toggled on, causes JCapper to treat past races taken

-JCapper Form Rating in a (new) proprietary way when number crunching for Calc
+Form Rating in a (new) proprietary way when number crunching for Calc Races and Build Database Routines is performed.

-When the
+When

-revised algorithm is toggled off, JCapper will handle past races taken off the
+the revised algorithm is toggled off, JCapper will handle past races taken off

 Impact